The Best Colosseum Tour in Rome? Our Walks of Italy Experience

 Below, you’ll find the details you need to choose the right tour, including what to expect along the way and some alternative tours to consider.

 Disclosure: We paid for our own tours with our own hard-earned cash.
-No sponsored tours here!
+No sponsored tours here (we don’t do sponsored tours, ever)!
 However, some of the links in this post are affiliate links, which just means that if you like what you’re reading and click on a link to book, we get a small percentage of the booking at no additional cost to you.
 Thanks for reading, and we hope you enjoy your tour!

 The Short Version

-Don’t have time to read the entire review below?
+Don’t have time to read the entire guide below?
 Here’s what you need to know.

 • Duration: 3 hours

-• Max Group Size: 15 people (Our tour happened to only have seven people, which was great!)
+• Max Group Size: 16 people (our first tour happened to only have seven people, which was great!)

 • Highlights: The Colosseum, duh, including the best views of the interior and exterior, and the Roman Forum